View on GitHub

 greek, monotonicgreek, polytonicgreek, ancientgreek

 The correct BCP 47 tags are set only with greek, monotonicgreek, polytonicgreek, and ancientgreek, and not with greek + a modifier or attribute.
+Note Modern Greek (tags el, el-monoton, el-polyton) is considered a different language than Ancient Greek (tag grc).

-The name polutonikogreek is discouraged (deprecated?).
+The name polutonikogreek is deprecated.

 austrian, german, swissgerman